Tithebarn Gateway & St John’s Shopping Centre, Preston

 Introduction

-• Around 500 high-quality new apartments designed for modern city living;
+• Over 500 high-quality new apartments designed for modern city living;

-• Approximately 15,000 sq. ft. of ground floor commercial spaces for retail, evening economy, or leisure use;
+• Approximately 15,000 sq. ft. of ground floor commercial spaces for retail, food & beverage (F&B), or leisure uses;

-• Greener spaces with enhanced urban greening and biodiversity; and
+• Greener, healthier spaces with increased urban planting and biodiversity; and

-• A safe, well-connected, and attractive place to live and work.
+• A safe, well-connected, and attractive environment for residents, visitors and workers

-The scheme aims to form a key gateway to the city for people arriving via the adjacent Preston Bus Station and will act as a vital link between key regeneration sites including the Harris Quarter, the covered markets, and the Animate leisure development.
+The scheme aims to deliver a high-quality, welcoming environment that reflects civic pride and provides a vital link between key regeneration sites including the Harris Quarter, the covered markets, and the Animate leisure scheme.

 About the Applicant